twak/panoscraper/README.md

 you can download current or historical (usually more datapoints) panorama metadata. at the bottom of the page is a utility to download a single panorama in a variety of qualities.

-this project has a utility to download images from a list of panoramas ids ([mosaic](https://github.com/twak/panoscraper/tree/master/src/org/twak/mosaic))
+another project has a java utility to download images from a list of panoramas ids ([mosaic](https://github.com/twak/chordatlas/blob/master/src/org/twak/readTrace/Mosaic.java))